midnightntwrk/midnight-architecture/proposals/0013-hd-wallet-options.md

 ## Problem Statement

-It is important to specify how Midnight keys and addresses can be derived in an HD wallet setting.
+It is important to specify how Midnight keys and addresses can be derived in an HD (Hierarchical Deterministic) wallet setting - that is where multiple keys are deterministically derived from a single seed.
 This not only streamlines work of Wallet Builders in the ecosystem, but also provides reference point to allow migrations between wallet software, as well as hints, how Midnight support can be added to multi-chain wallets.
 While implicitly assumed, it needs to be stated explicitly, that as much as possible of existing standards like BIP-32, BIP-44, SLIP-0010, etc. should be utilized, so that amount of custom work needed by Wallet Builders is minimized.

 ## Proposed Changes